-On March 27, 2023, the Company entered into a Security Purchase Agreement with the Selling Stockholders, pursuant to which the Selling Stockholders purchased 4,000 shares of a newly authorized Series E Preferred Stock.
-The Company received proceeds of \$4,000,000.
-The Series E Preferred Stock is convertible into Common Stock at \$3.00 a share.
-If all of the shares of the outstanding Series E Preferred Stock are converted in full, the Company would issue 1,333,334 shares of Common Stock.
+On August 1, 2023, the Company entered into a Security Purchase Agreement with the Selling Stockholders, pursuant to which the Selling Stockholders purchased 5,000 shares of a newly-authorized Series F Preferred Stock.
+The Company received proceeds of \$5,000,000.
+The Series F Preferred Stock is convertible into Common Stock at \$6.20 a share.
+If all of the shares of the outstanding Series F Preferred Stock are converted in full, the Company would issue 806,452 shares of Common Stock.

-The shares of common stock being offered by the Selling Stockholders are those issuable to the Selling Stockholders, upon conversion of the Series E Preferred Stock.
+The shares of common stock being offered by the Selling Stockholders are those issuable to the Selling Stockholders, upon conversion of the Series F Preferred Stock.
 We are registering the shares of common stock in order to permit the Selling Stockholders to offer the shares for resale from time to time.
-Due to the ownership of the shares of Series E Preferred Stock, as well as ownership of common stock, Series D Preferred Stock, Series F Preferred Stock and warrants, the Selling Stockholders collectively have had a material relationship with us within the past three years and hold the largest percentage ownership of the Company subject to certain limitations as described in the offering.
+Due to the ownership of the shares of Series F Preferred Stock, as well as ownership of common stock, Series D Preferred Stock, Series E Preferred Stock and warrants, the Selling Stockholders collectively have had a material relationship with us within the past three years and hold the largest percentage ownership of the Company subject to certain limitations as described herein.

 The table below lists the Selling Stockholders and other information regarding the beneficial ownership of the shares of Common Stock by each of the Selling Stockholders.
-The first column lists the number of shares of Common Stock beneficially owned by each Selling Stockholder as of June 30, 2023, assuming exercise of the Series E Preferred Stock, as well as conversion of other convertible preferred stock and exercise of any warrants held by the Selling Stockholders on that date.
+The first column lists the number of shares of Common Stock beneficially owned by each Selling Stockholder as of September 30, 2023, assuming conversion of the Series F Preferred Stock, as well as conversion of other convertible preferred stock and exercise of any warrants held by the Selling Stockholders on that date.
 The third column lists the shares of Common Stock being offered by this prospectus by the Selling Stockholders.

-In accordance with the terms of a registration rights agreement with the Selling Stockholders, this prospectus generally covers the resale of the maximum number of shares of common stock issuable upon conversion of the Series E Preferred Stock, determined as if the outstanding shares of Series E Preferred Stock were converted in full as of the trading day immediately preceding the applicable date of determination and subject to adjustment as provided in the registration rights agreement, without regard to any limitations on the conversion of the Series E Preferred Stock.
+In accordance with the terms of a registration rights agreement with the Selling Stockholders, this prospectus generally covers the resale of the maximum number of shares of common stock issuable upon conversion of the Series F Preferred Stock, determined as if the outstanding shares of Series F Preferred Stock were converted in full as of the trading day immediately preceding the applicable date of determination and subject to adjustment as provided in the registration rights agreement, without regard to any limitations on the conversion of the Series F Preferred Stock.
 The fourth column assumes the sale of all of the shares offered by the Selling Stockholders pursuant to this prospectus.

-Under the terms of the Series E Preferred Certificate of Designation, certain previously held warrants and the Series D Preferred Certificate of Designation, a Selling Stockholder may not exercise the warrants or convert the Series B Preferred Stock or the Series E Preferred Stock to the extent such exercise or conversion would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of common stock which would exceed 19.99% of our then outstanding common stock following such exercise or conversion, excluding for purposes of such determination shares of common stock issuable upon exercise of the warrants which have not been exercised and shares of common stock issuable upon conversion of the preferred stock which has not been converted.
-The number of shares in the second column does not reflect this limitation.
+Selling Stockholder may not convert the Series D Preferred Stock, the Series E Preferred Stock or the Series F Preferred Stock to the extent such conversion would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of common stock which would exceed 19.99% of our then outstanding common stock following such conversion.
+The warrants held by the Selling Stockholders limit the exercise of such warrants if such exercise would cause such Selling Stockholder, together with its affiliates and attribution parties, to beneficially own a number of shares of common stock which would exceed 9.99% of our then outstanding common stock following such exercise.
+In the case of each such conversion or exercise, the determination of beneficial ownership would exclude shares of common stock issuable upon exercise of the warrants which have not been exercised and shares of common stock issuable upon conversion of the preferred stock which has not been converted.
+The numbers of shares in the second column does not reflect these limitations.
 The Selling Stockholders may sell all, some, or none of their shares in this offering.
 See "Plan of Distribution."